 Pelvic Health

 Our bodies are amazing and go through many changes as we grow, birth and nurture our babies.
 Changes to the pelvic floor and its function are common for Mums – 1/3 experience symptoms of pelvic floor dysfunction.
 This DOES NOT have to be your new normal.
-If you experience leaking, urgency to go to the toilet, pelvic pain, a feeling of heaviness or bulging in the vagina, painful sex or are just feeling uncomfortable with how your body has changed, help is available.
+If you experience leaking, urgency to go to the toilet, pelvic pain, a feeling of heaviness or bulging in the vagina, painful sex or are just feeling uncomfortable with how your body has changed, I’m here to help.

 Your Pelvic Floor Guide